ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 python3 runAnalysis.py configs/configAnalysisData.json --analysis-track-selection:cfgTrackCuts jpsiPID1 jpsiPID2
 ```

-The JSON is in overrider mode as the default is onlySelect true and the equivalent of this configuration is:
+The JSON is in overrider mode as the default is override true and the equivalent of this configuration is:

   ```ruby
     "analysis-track-selection": {